AceOfHeaVeN/avxav-Odoo-integration/content/avxav-Odoo Integration/Questions to Ask Odoo.md

 Also Check this problem: [[avxav Problems (Odoo to Fix)#Finding the needed data without having to talk to another person|Finding Data Problem]]

+## Inventory

+### How does Odoo handle Safety Stock (Min Order) and Alert Us About It?

+- We tried creating a new Reordering Rule for an item, and after it got below the min quantity, it didn't create a PO, nor give us an alert.

 ---

 See Also: